formsandflows/PACo/Releases/PACo_Release notes_v1.1.md

-This document contains the PACo release notes of version 1.1.
+This page contains the PACo release notes of version 1.1.

 | # | Type | Component | Description |
 | :--- | :--- | :--- | :--- |